Intranasal Leptin Relieves Sleep-disordered Breathing in Mice with Diet-induced Obesity.

-RATIONALE: Leptin treats upper airway obstruction and alveolar hypoventilation in leptin deficient ob/ob mice.
-However, obese humans and mice with diet-induced obesity are resistant to leptin due to poor permeability of the blood-brain barrier.
-We propose that intranasal leptin will bypass leptin resistance and treat sleep disordered breathing in obesity.
+RATIONALE: Leptin treats upper airway obstruction and alveolar hypoventilation in leptin-deficient ob/ob mice.
+However, obese humans and mice with diet-induced obesity (DIO) are resistant to leptin because of poor permeability of the blood-brain barrier.
+We propose that intranasal leptin will bypass leptin resistance and treat sleep-disordered breathing in obesity.

-OBJECTIVES: To assess if intranasal leptin can treat obesity hypoventilation and upper airway obstruction during sleep in mice with diet-induced obesity.
+OBJECTIVES: To assess if intranasal leptin can treat obesity hypoventilation and upper airway obstruction during sleep in mice with DIO.

-METHODS: Male C57BL/6J mice were fed with a high fat diet for 16 weeks.
-A single dose of leptin (0.4 mg/kg) or bovine serum albumin (vehicle) were administered intranasally or intraperitoneally followed by either sleep studies (n = 10) or energy expenditure measurements (n = 10).
+METHODS: Male C57BL/6J mice were fed with a high-fat diet for 16 weeks.
+A single dose of leptin (0.4 mg/kg) or BSA (vehicle) were administered intranasally or intraperitoneally, followed by either sleep studies (n = 10) or energy expenditure measurements (n = 10).
 A subset of mice was treated with leptin daily for 14 days for metabolic outcomes (n = 20).
 In a separate experiment, retrograde viral tracers were used to examine connections between leptin receptors and respiratory motoneurons.

-MEASUREMENTS AND MAIN RESULTS: Acute intranasal but not intraperitoneal leptin decreased the number of oxygen desaturation events in REM sleep, and increased ventilation in NREM and REM sleep, independently of metabolic effects.
-Chronic intranasal leptin decreased food intake and body weight, while intraperitoneal leptin had no effect.
+MEASUREMENTS AND MAIN RESULTS: Acute intranasal, but not intraperitoneal, leptin decreased the number of oxygen desaturation events in REM sleep, and increased ventilation in non-REM and REM sleep, independently of metabolic effects.
+Chronic intranasal leptin decreased food intake and body weight, whereas intraperitoneal leptin had no effect.
 Intranasal leptin induced signal transducer and activator of transcription 3 phosphorylation in hypothalamic and medullary centers, whereas intraperitoneal leptin had no effect.
-Leptin receptor positive cells were synaptically connected to respiratory motoneurons.
+Leptin receptor-positive cells were synaptically connected to respiratory motoneurons.

-CONCLUSIONS: In mice with diet-induced obesity, intranasal leptin bypassed leptin resistance and significantly attenuated sleep-disordered breathing, independently of body weight.
+CONCLUSIONS: In mice with DIO, intranasal leptin bypassed leptin resistance and significantly attenuated sleep-disordered breathing independently of body weight.